Cremo Church has hay ride down Rowels

 Grant Adams once had a store near the head of Rowels, and further down the

 delivering groceries by horse-drawn wagon and later a truck.
-Most notable
+Notable

 was the Cremo Store run by the Duskey family (pictured), which was also